coq/coq/doc/sphinx/language/core/definitions.rst

    After the statement is asserted, Coq needs a proof.
-Once a proof of :n:`@type` under the assumptions represented by :n:`@binder`\s is given and validated, the proof is generalized into a proof of :n:`forall {* @binder }, @type` and the theorem is bound to the name :n:`@ident` in the environment.
+Once a proof of :n:`@type` under the assumptions represented by :n:`@binder`\s is given and validated, the proof is generalized into a proof of :n:`forall {* @binder }, @type` and the theorem is bound to the name :n:`@ident` in the global environment.

    These commands accept the :attr:`program` attribute.
 See :ref:`program_lemma`.